zendesk/dropbox-api/README.markdown

 Dropbox::API - Dropbox Ruby API client (PeteMS fork...)
 =========

-A Ruby client for the DropBox REST API.
+A Ruby client for the Dropbox REST API.

 Goal:

-To deliver a more Rubyesque experience when using the DropBox API.
+To deliver a more Rubyesque experience when using the Dropbox API.

 Current state: